Computer model helps cirrhosis patients get blood thinner doses right faster

 Summary

-This study tested whether a computer program called Simcyp could help doctors choose the right starting dose of warfarin (a blood thinner) for people with liver cirrhosis and a blood clot in the portal vein.
-Twenty-one adults with mild to moderate cirrhosis took part.
-The goal was to see if the program helped patients reach a safe, effective blood-thinning level more quickly and safely than standard dosing.
+This study tested whether a computer program (Simcyp) could help doctors choose the right starting dose of warfarin, a blood thinner, for 21 patients with liver cirrhosis and a blood clot in the portal vein.
+The goal was to see if the program helped patients reach a safe, effective level of blood thinning more quickly.
+The study found that using the program may help achieve the target blood thinning level within a few days, potentially reducing the risk of bleeding or clotting.

 Disclaimer Read more